 The first formal level of appeal is to the board of supervisors, sitting as a county board of equalization, or to the assessment appeals board if the county has created one.
-Taxpayers may obtain applications for changed assessment from the clerk of the board or the county assessor's office.
+Taxpayers may obtain an Assessment Appeal Application from the clerk of the board.
+Many counties have the Assessment Appeal Application posted on their county website.
 Some counties use hearing officers for certain appeals.

 The hearing before the board is an administrative hearing.
-The property owner can choose to be represented by a lawyer.
+The property owner can choose to be represented by a lawyer or a tax agent, but this representation is optional.
 As a general rule, the property owner has the burden of proving that the assessor has improperly valued the property.
 However, when the property is an owner-occupied, single-family dwelling which is the principle residence of the taxpayer, the burden falls on the assessor to prove that the property was valued correctly.

 If the taxpayer wants a written explanation of the board's or hearing officer's decision, the taxpayer should request a "Findings of Fact" before the beginning of the hearing.
-Findings and a transcript are usually necessary when a taxpayer seeks judicial review of an adverse decision.
+Findings and a transcript are necessary when a taxpayer seeks judicial review of an adverse decision.

 Further information on the actual hearing process may be found in the BOE's Assessment Appeals Manual.
 This manual provides information and instruction to local boards on assessment appeals practices and procedures.
-The BOE has also created a new video that explains and describes the appeals process.
-The manual, video, and other information regarding assessment appeals may be found on the BOE's website at www.boe.ca.gov/proptaxes/ asmappeal.htm.
+The BOE has also created a video that explains and describes the appeals process.
+The manual, video, and other information regarding assessment appeals may be found on the BOE's website at www.boe.ca.gov/proptaxes/asmappeal.htm.